 - Access the Insert tab of the Ribbon, and click the Shapes button (highlighted in red within Figure 1).
-This reveal the Shapes drop-down gallery, choose the Oval shape (highlighted in blue within Figure 1).
+This reveals the Shapes drop-down gallery.
+In this gallery, choose the Oval shape (highlighted in blue within Figure 1).
 Click once on your slide to place a circle.
-Learn more about drawing circles in our Draw a Perfect Circle tutorial.
+Learn more about drawing circles with the Oval tool in our Draw a Perfect Circle tutorial.

 Figure 1: Oval shape selected

-- Make sure the circle is selected.
-Then select the Drawing Tools Format tab of the Ribbon.
+- Make sure the circle is selected as shown in Figure 2.
+Then, select the Drawing Tools Format tab of the Ribbon.
 Within this tab, select the More button for Shape Styles (highlighted in red within Figure 2).

 Figure 2: More button for Shape Styles

 - This reveals the entire Shape Styles drop-down gallery, as shown in Figure 3.
-Select any of the available styles to apply it to the selected circle.
+Select any of the available styles, including Presets to apply it to the selected circle.